aakashtyg/bucket-list-app/README.md

-# bucket-list-app
+# Bucket List App
-An application to store your bucket list items
+An application to manage your bucket list.